con-tools/con-tools/docs/Model.md

 currently implemented using MySQL relational database and uses foreign keys to link records in a logical hierarchy.

+# User

+Stores user identity

+*Model Name:* User
+*Fields:*
+* Name
+* Email
+* Phone number
+* Date of birth
+* Authentication/Identity provider (if using the built-in password database, will be set to "password")
+* Password (The hashed password for users of the built-in password database or the identity token for an external authentication provider)
+* Time created
+* Last login time

 # Time Slot

 A Time slot is a scheduling of an event to a location and time